charlieschwabacher/gestalt/docs/database-interfaces.md

 should query and return the node object by ID.

-`prepareContext` runs once at the beginning of each query and allows you to add a database interface to the query context, or to do other work that should run once per query like creating [DataLoaders](//github.com/facebook/dataloader).
+`prepareContext` runs once at the beginning of each query and allows you to add query helpers to the query context, or to do other work that should run once per query like creating [DataLoaders](//github.com/facebook/dataloader).

-`generateRelationshipResolver` is a function that takes a relationship object, and returns a GraphQL resolve function.
+`generateRelationshipResolver` is a function that takes a relationship object, and returns a GraphQL resolve function that will be attached to the relationship's field.